-28 Too Many is a charity working to end female genital mutilation (FGM).
-Their focus is on research into FGM in the 28 African countries where it is practised.
+28 Too Many is an international charity working to end female genital mutilation (FGM).
+Their specific focus is ending FGM in the 28 African countries where it is practised.
 While there are pan-African statistics on FGM, detailed information about different countries was found to be patchy.
-Consequently, since 2010 the organisation has been working to profile each country and has completed four of the profiles to date, for Ethiopia, Kenya, Uganda and Tanzania.
-The profiles are designed to give policy makers, NGOs, governments and campaigners the evidence they need to properly understand this complex issue.
-28 Too Many’s aim is to reduce FGM by 10% in 10 countries in 10 years.
+Consequently, since 2010 the organisation has begun to profile each country and has completed four profiles to date, for Ethiopia, Kenya, Uganda and Tanzania.
+The profiles are designed to give policy makers, NGOs, governments and campaigners the evidence they need to properly understand this complex issue and inform the appropriate projects and campaigns.
+28 Too Many’s aim is to reduce FGM by 10% in 10 African countries in 10 years.

 There is a large variation within countries on the practice of FGM and therefore different strategies need to be in place in different regions to effectively address the needs in that area.
 The research has helped to identify and link organisations who are undertaking similar work.
-In Kenya, 28 Too Many uncovered 157 organisations working to end FGM, however, without knowing of the existence of the others they were unable to link, collaborate, share experience and resources.
+For example, in Kenya, 28 Too Many identified 157 organisations working to end FGM, largely without knowing of the existence of others they were unable to link, collaborate, share experience and resources.

 The first four country profiles have shown that while FGM is decreasing overall across the countries there are still some locations where the numbers are rising.
 Girls are getting cut at a younger age, which may be as a result of laws against the practice being enforced sending FGM more underground.
-The practice is also higher in rural and poorer areas.
+The prevalence rate is higher in rural and poorer areas.

 Education of mothers has been shown to make a difference; if a girl has completed secondary education then she is less likely to have her daughters cut.
 Faith has also been identified as playing an important role.
 Bishops in Tanzania have been including information about FGM as part of Sunday school and they have been advocating and campaigning against it.

 To access the country profiles and for further information please visit www.28toomany.org.